 But this is a matter of degree.
 No hardware can be completely free of vulnerabilities, so once in a while, a patch is necessary.

-The point is there’s nothing glorious in having security patches.
-It’s a nuisance at best and not something anyone should brag about.
-In fact, if your device needs patches frequently, you should get rid of it — it’s about as good as a vulnerable device with no patch.
-Clearly, those patches don’t work.
+The point is there's nothing glorious in having security patches.
+It's a nuisance at best -- your network is unavailable during a firmware update -- and not something anyone should brag about.
+In fact, if your device needs patches frequently, you should get rid of it -- it's about as good as a vulnerable device with no patch.
+Clearly, those patches don't work.

 Another thing to note is that the auto-firmware update approach is evil.
-It takes away the user’s freedom to choose and allows the vendor to control the device completely, even for worse.
-What if a new version breaks things, and you want to skip it?
+It takes away the user's freedom to choose and allows the vendor to control the device completely and, most of the time, for worse.
+Even when well-intentioned, a shoddy firmware version can break things, and what if you want to skip one?